-- Degree-seeking students are those who intend to pursue a degree; have submitted the required application form, all supporting materials and have met the scholastic requirements for admission to a program. - 2.
+- 1. Degree-seeking students are those who intend to pursue a degree, have submitted the required application form, all supporting materials and have met the scholastic requirements for admission to a program. - 2.
 Non-degree-seeking students are persons who are interested in taking undergraduate or graduate courses but are not interested in pursuing a degree.
 Non-degree applicants who have a bachelor's degree should apply through the Graduate Office. - a.
-Students with a BA or a BS degree who return to complete requirements to teach must complete certification requirements.
-Students who wish to enter the MAE program must satisfy all undergraduate prerequisites. - b.
 Seniors desiring to take courses for graduate credit may take up to 6 semester hours of graduate courses for graduate credit before receiving their Bachelor's degree.
-(Exceptions may be made regarding students entering the Master of Arts in Education program.)
 The students must meet the graduate performance standards demanded in the course and pay graduate tuition, in addition to any undergraduate tuition charged.
 Eligibility criteria are: - 1.
-Lack 24 hours or less of meeting baccalaureate degree requirements; - Have a cumulative undergraduate GPA of 2.00 at the end of the term preceding the semester in which they wish to take a course for graduate credit: - File an application for graduate study before registering for a course for graduate credit; - 4.
-Have the consent of the instructor of the course. - c.
-Special graduate students are those who (a) are eligible for admission to the graduate program but do not wish to work on a Master's degree at Truman; e.g., students who wish to take graduate work for professional improvement; (b) have a Bachelor's degree but do not meet the requirements for admission as a degree-seeking student but may be permitted to enroll in undergraduate courses or in workshops or in-service courses (598 or 588) for graduate credit as a non-degree-seeking student.
-All of these require application and admission through the Graduate Office. - d.
-Visiting students are those who are enrolled at other colleges or universities and who are interested in taking one or two courses at Truman for transfer credit.
+Lack 24 hours or fewer of meeting baccalaureate degree requirements; - 2.
+Have a cumulative undergraduate GPA of 2.00 at the end of the term preceding the semester in which they wish to take a course for graduate credit; - 3.
+File an application for graduate study before registering for a course for graduate credit; - 4.
+Have the consent of the instructor of the course.b.
+Special graduate students are those who (a) are eligible for admission to the graduate program but do not wish to work on a Master's degree at Truman; e.g., stu-